tplisson/k8s-CKA-study-notes/README.md

 Ingress manages external access to the services in a cluster, typically HTTP.
 Ingress may provide load balancing, SSL termination and name-based virtual hosting.

->> requires an Ingress Controller
+Requires an Ingress Controller

->> Routing Rules with a set of Paths, each with a Backend >> Service If Service uses a Named Port, then Ingress can refer to the Named Port (‘web’) instead of number (’80’)
+Routing Rules with a set of Paths, each with a Backend >> Service

+If Service uses a Named Port, then Ingress can refer to the Named Port (‘web’) instead of number (’80’)

 ```yaml
 apiVersion: networking.k8s.io/v1
 kind: Ingress